-You will need to have your customer team or a person dedicated to understand, analyze and respond with details to every single negative review.
+You will need to have your customer team or a person dedicated to understanding, analyzing, and responding with details to every single negative review.

-Believe me, you will wake up one day, go to work with a big smile and boom!
-You might get something like this:
+Believe me, you will wake up one day, go to work with a big smile, and boom!
+You might get a negative review.

-If the review is not according to the Google content rules and are simply fake, you can flag it as inappropriate and Google will remove it.
+If the review is not according to the Google content rules and is simply fake, you can flag it as inappropriate and Google will delete and remove it.

 Here is how to flag a Google review: